andrerferrer/user-edit-on-modal/README.md

 # GOAL

-This is a demo to show-case how to implement the [`geocoder` gem](https://github.com/alexreisner/geocoder#geocoding-objects) in a model, adding two coordinates.
+This is a demo to show-case how to add a modal in your app to edit the logged in user with the Devise gem and Boostrap.

 [You can also check my other demos](https://github.com/andrerferrer/dedemos/blob/master/README.md#ded%C3%A9mos).